trailblazer/cells/README.md

 ### Nested Rendering

 When extracting parts of your view into a partial, as we did for the author section, you're free to render additional views using `#render`.
-Again, wrap render calls in instance methods, otherwise you'll end up with to much logic in your view.
+Again, wrap render calls in instance methods, otherwise you'll end up with too much logic in your view.

 ```ruby
 class SongCell < Cell::ViewModel